 Referrals: 24 hours a day, 365 days a year

 Call 817-335-3022 or 1-800-866-2465 Or Text (817) 335-3022

 What is an addiction specialist?

-Medical doctors that specialize in Addiction are usually psychiatrists.
-Rarely an Internist, or a Neurologist may do a fellowship in Addiction medicine, and call themselves an addiction specialist.
+Medical doctors that have done a fellowship, usually one year devoted to treating addiction, are called Addiction specialists, and are usually psychiatrists.
+Rarely an internist, neurologist, pain management specialist, or a family practitioner may do a fellowship in addiction medicine, and be certified as an addiction specialist.

-There are some psychologists and counselors who call themselves addiction specialists, however they can not prescribe Suboxone.
+There are some psychologists and counselors who call themselves addiction specialists, however they can not prescribe any medications.

 Should you go to an addiction specialist?

 Not necessarily.
 Addiction specialists are few and getting an appointment may be difficult.